Meet Your Team

 We utilize a number of therapeutic approaches, and they are as follows, but are not limited to: CBT, DBT, MET, 12 Step facilitation model, and Seeking Safety model, Satir Family Systems Therapy, and Multi-Family Systems Model.

 I have been practicing social work interventions in North Carolina, Arkansas and Oklahoma since 2001.
-My areas of interest include treatment for trauma and anxiety-related issues including: survivors of sexual trauma, families and individuals dealing with behavioral challenges and substance abuse.
-I have conducted presentations on mental health treatment methods to the North Carolina Chapter of the National Association of Social Workers, Elon University and the Fort Smith (AR) public school system, among others.
-I am professionally regarded as an expert in Experiential Therapy and use Cognitive Behavior Therapy, Dialectical Behavior Therapy and Trauma-Focused Cognitive Behavior Therapy in my practice.
-I am a 2001 graduate of the University of North Carolina Chapel Hill School of Social Work.
+My areas of interest include treatment for trauma and anxiety-related issues including, survivors of sexual trauma, families and individuals dealing with behavioral challenges and substance abuse.
+I have conducted presentations on mental health treatment methods to the North Carolina Chapter of the National Association of Social Workers, Elon University, the Fort Smith (AR) Public School System and Gordon Conwell College among others.
+I am professionally regarded as an expert in Experiential Therapy and I am one of only a very few professionals working with a Level III Satir Family Systems certification in the field of substance abuse treatment in North Carolina.
+I hold advanced training certification in Motivational Interviewing, I also utilize Cognitive Behavioral Therapy and Dialectical Behavior Therapy in my practice.
+I am a 2001 graduate of The University of North Carolina @ Chapel Hill School of Social Work, born and raised in North Carolina.

 Medical Support Assistant II